Alert Status Overview

 Error Status

 An alert might show an error when there is a problem with the trigger or the destination.
 When an error occurs, a message appears in the Alerts page and a gray status area appears in the history line.
-The corrective action is to edit the monitor, review the trigger and/or destination details, and fix the issue.
+The corrective action is to edit the monitor, trigger, and/or destination details, and fix the issue.

 The following example shows a status line for a trigger that was updated, and an error was introduced in the trigger definition: